GIVE US A CALL

-Bar Mezzana accepts reservations in the dining room up to 28 days in advance for parties of up to 6 guests and these may be made online or by phone.
 For parties larger than 6 guests, please call to inquire.
 The bar area welcomes walk-in guests and, during patio season, we will try to honor reservations with patio requests but cannot guarantee outdoor seating.

 Valet service is offered daily, beginning at 4:30pm.
 Please note that there is metered parking along Harrison Avenue and public parking beneath the overpass on Albany Street.
 Please do not park in the Whole Foods lot as that lot is monitored and vehicles will be towed.

 Kitchen administrative fee

 Our Attempt to Close the Restaurant Wage Gap

 We have long struggled with the historic gap in wages between our Front of House/FoH staff (servers, bussers, bartenders) and our Back of House/BoH staff (line cooks, prep cooks, dishwashers) and are therefore applying a 3% Kitchen Administration Fee starting on December 11, 2016, which will directly benefit our BoH staff.